Escaping Squares

 Hello friends!
 As I mentioned during my last post, Ma’am Elaine and I visited Hong Kong weeks ago.
 It was a very productive travel and I enjoyed it very much.

 We took our early morning flight for Manila via Philippine Airlines.
-Then, waited for our connecting flight from NAIA to Hong Kong with the same airline.
+Then, we waited for our connecting flight from NAIA to Hong Kong with the same airline.
 I was a bit fussed with them because they advised us that our schedule for Manila to Hong Kong was changed only days before, when everything was already scheduled.
 Thus, instead of an early flight of 9am to Hong Kong, we were scheduled 2pm, that mean we had an entire day as our traveling time.
 I had to change plans, and opt out Ngong Ping 360 Cable Car ride and Ngong Ping Village visit for the next time.
 It hurts but we have to wisely calculate time so as not to cause stress while on a foreign trip.

 We arrived in Hong Kong International Airport by 5pm and met with the travel agency representative.
 First thing that I learned is Hong Kong people are time-conscious.
 Every second truly counts for them.
 They are even talking and walking fast, that we had to hurry to claim our 4G Wifi sim card and Octopus Card we booked through Klook and KKDay.
 We then took a coaster, going to our hotel, Rambler Garden Hotel.